gatsbyjs/gatsby/docs/docs/preprocessing-external-images.md

 }
 ```

-And finally, you can update the template for this blog post to include this image.
+And finally, you can update the template for this blog post to include a featured image node.
+Note the alt text still comes from the post frontmatter.
 This template is based on the one in the [Programmatically create pages from data](/tutorial/part-seven/) section of the Gatsby Tutorial.

 ```jsx
 import React from "react"